 When Adele was diagnosed with breast cancer in 1999, her doctor put it down to bad luck.
-She had no idea that a little over 8 years later she'd be dealing with an ovarian cancer diagnosis and the knowledge that she had a BRCA 2 gene mutation.
-Here Adele talks about Angelina Jolie, genetic testing and why when it comes to her daughter’s future, all she can do is hope…
+She had no idea that a little over eight years later she'd be dealing with an ovarian cancer diagnosis and the knowledge that she had a genetic mutation that made both cancers more likely in the first place.
+Here Adele talks about genetic testing and how her diagnosis affected the whole family.

-I was a fit and healthy 35 year-old when I found myself diagnosed with breast cancer.
-After a lumpectomy and radiotherapy, life went on, but when I questioned my GP about why someone in my position would get breast cancer, I was told it was probably just bad luck.
-I was put on a five-year prescription of tamoxifen and told not to get pregnant while taking it.
+I was a fit and healthy 35-year-old when I found myself diagnosed with breast cancer.
+After a lumpectomy and radiotherapy, life went on, but when I questioned my GP about why someone in my position would get breast cancer, I was told it was probably just bad luck and prescribed the preventative drug tamoxifen.

 More than just bad luck

-If I’m honest, knowing I had the faulty gene gave me a sense of relief because it helped to explain why I had been so unlucky to get cancer twice.
-However, I was immediately aware of the implications for the rest of my family.
+Nearly a decade later I was diagnosed with ovarian cancer.
+The consultants said that it was unusual for a person to be diagnosed with two separate cancers without there being genetic involvement and I found out I have a mutation in my BRCA2 gene.
+If I’m honest, knowing I had a gene mutation gave me a sense of relief because it helped explain why I had been so unlucky to get cancer twice.
+But I was immediately aware of the implications for the rest of my family.